standsleeping/electric-text/RULES.md

 This project follows a strict "hexagonal" architecture.
 Other names for this architectural style include "functional core, imperative shell" and "ports and adapters."

 The codebase is organized into a set of subpackages.
 Each subpackage is an independent unit, often with a clear/independent API, complete with types, usage guidelines, and documentation.
-Circular dependencies between subpackages are strictly forbidden!
+Circular dependencies between subpackages are strictly forbidden.

 Each subpackage keeps an internally strict separation between functions and data.